 Step #3: Score your logs

-Using a felling axe, you now need to score your tree every 1 to 2 feet the whole way across.
-You are aiming to make them almost as deep as the guide lines you have created.
+Using a felling ax, you now need to score your tree every 1 to 2 feet the whole way across.
+You are aiming to make them almost as deep as the guidelines you have created.